 DOD/DARPA sponsors robotics research and robotics technology development to protect lives and improve productivity.
 DARPA efforts include basic research that seeks to explain the frontiers of understanding, but is also inspired by considerations of use.
-For the purposes of this solicitation, DARPA is interested in verifiable simulation, to include models of contact (for example, between foot and soil or between fingers and grasped object), simulation of contact models, and experimental verification and validation of contact models.
-DARPA strongly encourages efforts that make models and simulations available as open source.
+For the purposes of this solicitation, DARPA is interested in human-robot interaction.
+Examples include the following areas: